jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 the exact language—to enforce the provision of this article.
 And section 5 is not a Trojan horse which opened to Congress a wide field in which Congress might expand the boundaries of the article itself.
 </p>
-<p>MR. JUSTICE JACKSON: Mr. Davis, would not the necessary and proper clause apply
+<p><b>MR. JUSTICE JACKSON</b>: Mr. Davis, would not the necessary and proper clause apply
 to the Amendment as well as to the enumerated </p>
-<p>MR. DAVIS: Well, if you can imagine a necessary and proper clause which would
+<p><b>MR. DAVIS</b>: Well, if you can imagine a necessary and proper clause which would
 enforce the provisions of this article by dealing with matter which is not within the scope of the article itself, which I think is a contradiction in terms, that is a paradox.
 Congress could do what the Amendment did not warrant under the guise of enforcing the
 Amendment. </p>
-<p>MR. JUSTICE FRANKFURTER: But you can look for the necessary and proper clause to determine whether it is something appropriate within the Amendment. </p>
+<p><b>MR. JUSTICE FRANKFURTER</b>: But you can look for the necessary and proper clause to determine whether it is something appropriate within the Amendment. </p>
-<p>MR. DAVIS: Quite so.
+<p><b>MR. DAVIS</b>: Quite so.
 That is if you use, choose, a monetary clause, related to
 congressional wisdom and policy; and to the judicial power, in answer to that question, we say that to interpret the Amendment as including something that it does not include is not to interpret the Amendment, but is to amend the Amendment, which is beyond the power of the Court. </p>
-<p>The third question: On the assumption the answers to questions 2(a) and (b) do not dispose of the issue, is it within the judicial power in construing the Amendment to abolish segregation in the public schools.
+<p><b>The third question</b>: On the assumption the answers to questions 2(a) and (b) do not dispose of the issue, is it within the judicial power in construing the Amendment to abolish segregation in the public schools.
 And we answer: It is not within the judicial power to construe the Fourteenth Amendment adversely to the understanding of its framers as abolishing segregation in the public schools. </p>